beyretb/AnimalAI-Olympics/README.md

 ## Overview

-This repo contains **the training environment** (v1.0) that will be used for the competition.
-Information for entering can be found in the [submission documentation](documentation/submission.md).
-Please check back during the competition for minor bug-fixes and updates, but as of v1.0 the major features and contents are set in place.

-For more information on the competition itself and to stay updated with any developments, head to the [Competition Website](http://www.animalaiolympics.com/) and follow [@MacroPhilosophy](https://twitter.com/MacroPhilosophy) and [@BenBeyret](https://twitter.com/BenBeyret) on twitter.
+The [Animal-AI](http://animalaiolympics.com/AAI) is a project which introduces the study of animal cognition to the world of AI.
+The aim is to provide an environment for testing agents on tasks taken from or inspired by the animal cognition literature.
+Decades of research in this field allow us to train and test for cognitive skills in Artificial Intelligence agents.

+This repo contains the [training environment](animalai), a [training library](animalai_train) as well as [900 tasks](competition_configurations) for testing and/or training agents.
+The experiments are divided into categories meant to reflect various cognitive skills, the details can be found on the [website](http://animalaiolympics.com/AAI/testbed).

+We ran a competition using this environment and the associated tests, more details about the results can be found [here](http://animalaiolympics.com/AAI/2019)

-The environment contains an agent enclosed in a fixed sized arena.
+The environment is built using [Unity ml-agents](https://github.com/Unity-Technologies/ml-agents/tree/master/docs) and contains an agent enclosed in a fixed sized arena.
 Objects can spawn in this arena, including positive and negative rewards (green, yellow and red spheres) that the agent must obtain (or avoid).
 All of the hidden tests that will appear in the competition are made using the objects in the training environment.
-We have provided some sample environment configurations that should be useful for training (see examples/configs), but part of the challenge is to experiment and design new configurations.

 To get started install the requirements below, and then follow the [Quick Start Guide](documentation/quickstart.md).
 More in depth documentation can be found on the [Documentation Page](documentation/README.md).

-## Evaluation

-The competition has 300 tests, split over ten categories.
-The categories range from the very simple (e.g. **food retrieval**, **preferences**, and **basic obstacles**) to the more complex (e.g. **spatial reasoning**, **internal models**, **object permanence**, and **causal reasoning**).
-We have included example config files for the first seven categories.
-Note that the example config files are just simple examples to be used as a guide.
-An agent that solves even all of these perfectly may still not be able to solve all the tests in the category, but it would be off to a good start.

-The submission website allows you to submit an agent that will be run on all 300 tests and it returns the overall score (number of tests passed) and score per category.
-We cannot offer infinite compute, so instances will be timed out after ~90 minutes and only tests performed up to that point counted (all others will be considered failed).
-See the [submission documentation](documentation/submission.md) for more information.

-For the mid-way and final evaluation we will (resources permitting) run more extensive testing with 3 variations per test (so 900 tests total).
-The variations will include minor perturbations to the configurations.
-The agent will have to pass all 3 variations to pass each individual test, giving a total score out of 300.
-This means that **your final test score might be lower than the score achieved during the competition** and that **the competition leaderboard on EvalAI may not exactly match the final results**.

 ## Development Blog